klotzgal/A2_SimpleNavigator_v1.0_Python/README.md

 ## Part 1.
 Depth- and Breadth-first search

-Implementation of the _s21_graph_ library:
+Implementation of the s21_graph library:
 * The library must be developed in Python language.
 * The library code must be located in the src folder in the develop branch.
-* When writing code it is necessary to follow the Google style.
+* When writing code it is necessary to follow the PEP8.
-* Make it as a static library (_s21_graph_).
+* Make it as a static library (s21_graph).
 * The library must be represented as a `Graph` class that stores information about the graph using an **adjacency matrix**.
 The dimensionality of the adjacency matrix should be set dynamically when initializing the graph (when loading it from a file).
-* The program must be built with Makefile which contains standard set of targets for GNU-programs: _all, clean, test, s21_graph_.
+* The program must be built with Makefile which contains standard set of targets for GNU-programs: all, clean, test, s21_graph.
 * Prepare full coverage of the `Graph` class methods with unit-tests
 * The class `Graph` must contain at least the following public methods:
-    + `LoadGraphFromFile(string filename)` — loading a graph from a file in the adjacency matrix format.
+    + `def load_graph_from_file(filename)` — loading a graph from a file in the adjacency matrix format.
-    + `ExportGraphToDot(string filename)`- exporting a graph to a dot file (see materials).
+    + `def export_graph_to_dot(filename)`- exporting a graph to a dot file (see materials).

-Implementation of the _s21_graph_algorithms_ library:
+Implementation of the s21_graph_algorithms library:
 * The library must be developed in Python language.
 * The library code must be located in the src folder in the develop branch.
-* Make it as a static library (_s21_graph_algorithms_).
+* Make it as a static library (s21_graph_algorithms).
 * The library must be represented as a ` GraphAlgorithms ` class that stores the implementation of algorithms on graphs.
 The class `GraphAlgorithms` itself must not know anything about the internal representation of the graph from the class `Graph`.
 To interact with graph data, the class `GraphAlgorithms` can only use the public methods and properties provided by the `Graph` class.
-* Add to the Makefile _s21_graph_algorithms_ target.
+* Add to the Makefile s21_graph_algorithms target.
 * Prepare full coverage of the `GraphAlgorithms` class methods with unit-tests.
 * The class ` GraphAlgorithms ` must contain at least the following public methods:
-    + `DepthFirstSearch(Graph &graph, int start_vertex)` — a *non-recursive* depth-first search in the graph from a given vertex.
+    + `def depth_first_search(graph, start_vertex)` — a *non-recursive* depth-first search in the graph from a given vertex.
 The function should return an array that contains the traversed vertices in the order they were traversed.
 When implementing this function, you must use the *self-written* data structure **stack**, which should be previously made as a separate static library.
-    + `BreadthFirstSearch(Graph &graph, int start_vertex)` — breadth-first search in the graph from a given vertex.
+    + `def breadth_first_search(graph, start_vertex)` — breadth-first search in the graph from a given vertex.
 The function should return an array that contains the traversed vertices in the order they were traversed.
 When implementing this function, you must use the *self-written* data structure **queue**, which should be previously made as a separate static library.
-* It is necessary to use *self-written* helper classes `Stack` and `Queue` (you can reuse your solution from the *PYTHON2* project for this).
+* It is necessary to adapt previously created *self-written* helper classes `Stack` and `Queue` (you can reuse your solution from the *CPP2* project for this) and implement interfaces for them in Python.
 These classes must contain the following methods:
     + `stack()` — creating an empty stack;
     + `queue()` — creating an empty queue;
     + `push(value)` — adding an element to the stack/queue;